 La Victoria is one of The Coffee Quest Colombia’s local partners in Huila.
 The association started out with 30 committed producers and their families.
-In 2020 the group will grow to about 50 members that have a similar vision for quality improvements and taking steps to protect the environment.
-Each of the member farms are located around the town of Santa Maria, at the foothill of the National Park Nevados de Huila (Huila Volcano).
-Next to that, the association plays a key role in the Santa Maria station, where they provide manpower for both the Lab and Warehouse activities, but also help us reach the local community of smallholder farmers.
+In 2020 the group has grown to 50 members that share the vision for quality improvement and have/will take steps to incorporate sustainable practices.
+The member farms are located around the town of Santa Maria, at the foothill of the National Park Nevados de Huila (Huila Volcano).
+Their presence in the “buffer zone” around the park has a direct influence on the protection of the local environment.
+Next to that, the association plays a key role in the Santa Maria station, providing manpower for both the Lab and Warehouse activities, but also help us reach the local community of smallholder farmers.

 In 2017, we were contacted though Facebook by a Colombian woman living in the US who asked if we were interested in trying some coffee from her native village high in the mountains of Huila.
 Sure, we said, a little intrigued.
 And a few weeks later a young guy rang the doorbell of our office in Medellin with in his arms a huge bag with more than 25 samples.